yosi-dediashvili/SubiT/design/input_processing.md

 The object will have a language attribute that will determine the language of that version.
 Also, it will have a reference to the provider that generated it.

-In order to help in the ranking process, the version will have a property named **is_certain_match** that specify whether or not that version matches the version that is inside the Input object completely or not (Each provider will have its own logic to determine that).

 A instance of the class will have a rank value that should be set at initialization by the creator (probably the provider).
-The rank algorithm is specified later.
+The rank algorithm is specified later, or by some other logic determined by the creator (for example, if the provider is certain that the version matches the one we're looking for, it might set the rank to 100 without using the ranking algorithm).

 Lastly, any other attribute that the provider will need to store under the version instance will be inserted into the attributes dictionary.